 Austin N. Fife,,5, Arash Rashed, Richard G. Novy, and Erik J. Wenninger1

-Abstract The potato/tomato psyllid Bactericera cockerelli (Šulc) (Hemiptera: Triozidae) transmits “Candidatus Liberibacter solanacearum” (Lso), the bacteria associated with zebra chip disease (ZC) in potato.
+Abstract The potato/tomato psyllid Bactericera cockerelli (Šulc) (Hemiptera: Triozidae) transmits “Candidatus Liberibacter solanacearum” (Lso) (also known as “Candidatus Liberibacter psyllaurous”), the bacterium associated with zebra chip disease (ZC) in potato.
 ZC creates large economic losses when disease incidence is high.
 No commercial potato variety has been found resistant to the pathogen or the disease symptoms.
-We observed host acceptance behaviors using no-choice assays on breeding clones derived from Solanum chacoense Bitter with putative resistance to Lso and/or ZC.
+To evaluate possible mechanisms of resistance in breeding clones derived from Solanum chacoense Bitter with putative resistance to Lso and/or ZC, we observed host acceptance behaviors using no-choice assays.
 We also compared oviposition and egg fertility for psyllids held on these genotypes.
-Probing frequency and female walking duration were highest on ‘Russet Burbank,’ suggesting greater activity on this variety than on the three resistant genotypes.
-The number of eggs did not differ among genotypes but declined on all genotypes during the last period of observation (18-20 days after confinement with a male).
-Egg fertility did not differ among genotypes for the first three observation periods (16-18 days after confinement with a male) but more eggs were fertile on Russet Burbank than on 10LB or 3LB during the last observation period (18-20 days after confinement with a male).
-Egg fertility was lower on resistant genotypes 18-24 days after mating than on Russet Burbank.
-These results suggest that the reduction in Lso symptoms is due to resistance to the pathogen, instead of reducing psyllid feeding behaviors.
-We discuss the modality of resistance in context of these genotypes.
+‘Russet Burbank’ was used as a susceptible control.
+Probing frequency and female walking duration were highest on Russet Burbank, suggesting greater activity on this variety than on the three putatively resistant genotypes.
+Oviposition did not differ among genotypes but declined on all genotypes during the last period of observation (18-20 days after confinement with a male).
+Egg fertility did not differ among genotypes for the first three observation periods (through the first 16-18 days after confinement with a male) but more fertile eggs were observed on Russet Burbank than on two of the putatively resistant genotypes during the last observation period (18-20 days after confinement with a male).
+Egg fertility was lower on putatively resistant genotypes 18-24 days after mating than on Russet Burbank.
+These results suggest that the reduction in Lso symptoms is due to resistance to the pathogen, rather than reduction of psyllid feeding behaviors.

 Key Words Solanum tuberosum, Solanum chacoense, host plant resistance, tomato psyllid

 Introduction